 Just think how unruly a debate could get in today's political climate if candidates were provided an open forum with nobody in place to tell him or her to stop if they're rambling or to tell them to give the other candidate a chance for rebuttal if they don't allow the other party a chance to respond.
 That would cause a whole lot of chaos.

 Debate moderators are expected to have organizational and time management skills while also being able to effectively communicate with the debate candidates.
-No matter what the candidates are discussing, be it welfare control healthcare costs, conversations over the use of insulated concrete forms (like those used by LogixICF) etc., moderators that can't keep up with the candidates have no place being invited to the debate.
+No matter what the candidates are discussing, be it welfare control healthcare costs, conversations over the use of construction safety barricades (visit Ironguard Safety) etc., moderators that can't keep up with the candidates have no place being invited to the debate.

 Some candidates feel that they can do whatever they want during the course of a debate and if the moderator gets bullied into taking a backseat to the candidates then their job would be a failure.
 That's why many debate moderators tend to be journalists who know a thing or two about asking tough questions and not backing down when they need to be heard, not unaware of the issues before them.